-A medium-term target of 9799 in still in place for the DAX though more upside is possible in the short-term, according to Andy Dodd, Head of Technical Research at Louis Capital Markets.
+The NASDAQ is looking bearish in the short-term, according to Andy Dodd, Head of Technical Research at Louis Capital Markets.

-A bullish short-term pattern has been confirmed for the S&P 500, according to Frank Cappelleri, Chief Market Technician at Instinet.
+There are more technical reasons to think the S&P 500 will advance than fall, according to Frank Cappelleri, Chief Market Technician at Instinet.